To reflect the new tax year, this article has been updated

 If you’re not already taking financial advice, this is perhaps the best habit to get into.
 Financial advice helps you stay on track for your long-term goals, it gives you clear, practical advice if you hit a financial downturn or need advice managing your family finances short-term.
 It’s the step that drives other good financial habits, and ultimately your financial wellbeing.

-“A regular check-in with your adviser will give you the impetus and momentum to keep on top of everything,” says Tony.
-“They help guide and support your decisions, remind you of your options, and ask the questions you need to think about.”
+A regular six-monthly check-in with your adviser will give you the impetus and momentum to keep on top of everything.
+We remind you of your options and ask the questions you need to be thinking about.

 If you have a family, setting your own good money habits sends a clear signal to your children that managing your money needn’t be stressful, or scary.
-Make 2024 the year of the good money habit.
+Make this the year of the good money habit.

 The value of an investment with St. James’s Place will be directly linked to the performance of the funds selected and may fall as well as rise.
 You may get back less than the amount invested.